-The scenario and features described on this page are experimental and should not be deployed in production environments.
+The scenario and features described on this page are experimental.
+It's important to note that they have not been fully validated.

 Nutanix Flow VPCs are only validated with CAPX 1.1.3+